 This course outlines a biblical framework for approaching ethical questions and issues.
 It examines how the Church has addressed ethical questions at different times in history and how contemporary Christians can develop a biblically relevant approach to the issues of our day.
-This course is cross-listed as PHL 340.
 (3 credits) (Cross-listed as PHL 340)